Quantum Realism Part I. The Observed Reality

 “In questions of science, the authority of a thousand is not worth the humble reasoning of a single individual.”
 (Galileo Galilei)

-Physical realism needs five fields to create fifteen or more particles to partly explain the matter that is less than five percent of our universe, but quantum realism explains that and more with just one field.
-The founders of quantum theory envisaged the quantum field as a network of oscillating points, each like a mass on a spring (Figure 1) but vibrating in three dimensions not one.
-Schrödinger then developed quantum mechanics by assuming a network of quantum harmonic oscillators.
-It worked brilliantly, but there was a catch.
+The founders of quantum theory initially envisaged the quantum field as a network of oscillating points, each like a mass on a spring (Figure 5.1) but vibrating in three directions not one.
+Schrödinger developed quantum mechanics based on a network of quantum harmonic oscillators, but there was a catch.

-Quantum harmonic oscillations occur outside our space, in a complex dimension that has no physical base.
-They explain light waves, but nothing physically moves so they are called virtual, meaning they don’t actually exist.
-However in quantum realism, they not only exist but also cause the physical events we see.
-The quantum field can then be imagined as a vibrating surface that supports waves of light and lumps of matter like electrons by harmonic oscillations that:
+Quantum oscillations occur outside our space, in a complex dimension that isn’t physical.
+They explain light waves but as nothing physically moves, they are called virtual, so they don’t actually exist, but in this model, they not only exist but also cause the physical events we see.
+The quantum field then arises from a surface that vibrates to support waves of light and lumps of matter by oscillations that occur:

-5. Represent probabilities.
-The quantum field value at each point is probability that a physical event will occur there (3.9.3).
+5. To cause physical events.
+The strength of the quantum field at each point is the probability that a physical event will occur there (3.9.3).

 QR5.1.
 Gravity Rules